When Does Music Become Public Domain?

 Creative Commons Licenses

 More creative professionals, including musicians and composers, are publishing their works as freely available to the public under a Creative Commons license.
+Several license options exist, including some that waive copyright.

 While this is not strictly in the public domain, the Creative Commons nonprofit organization allows for creative individuals to share their work for free.

-The Creative Commons website has a search feature so you can find songs or compositions that can be used for free.
+The Creative Commons website has a search feature, so you can find songs or compositions that can be used for free.

 How Can I Find Songs in the Public Domain?

 However, you may not be interested in using public domain music.
 Instead, you want access to high-quality, trendy, and recognizable songs that your customers will love.
-Rather than worrying about music copyright laws, sign up with a commercial music streaming service like Cloud Cover Music.
+Rather than worrying about music copyright laws, sign up with a commercial music streaming service like Pandora CloudCover.
+Terms and conditions apply.

 woman listening to music